ArturDorfman/interview-prepper/content/guide/javascript.md

 4. Commenting and Documentation

 #### How do you optimize and work with animations in the browser?
 What approaches do you use to achieve high performance and smooth animations?
+Optimizing animations in the browser involves several considerations, which I will highlight:
+1. Use CSS3 animations instead of JavaScript animations where possible
+   * CSS-based animations typically run on the composite layer, which means they can be hardware accelerated and end up being smoother.
+   They also give better performance than JavaScript-based animations.
+   For example, using transitions and transforms in CSS.

+2. Use the requestAnimationFrame() method for JavaScript animations
+   * This function tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
+   It's more efficient because it allows the browser to optimize the animations, resulting in smoother animations.

+3. Avoid animating properties that cause reflow or repaint
+   * Try to stick to the following properties for animations: transform (translate, scale, rotate) and opacity.
+   Animating these properties triggers hardware acceleration and does not cause layout changes, which leads to better performance.

+4. Use the will-change property to inform the browser of an element's animation in advance
+   * This lets the browser prepare for the animation and can optimize it before it occurs.
+   However, it should be used sparingly as it can also lead to performance issues if overused.

+5. Use window.performance for measuring time in animations
+   * The high-resolution Time API of window.performance now enables you to measure time in milliseconds, allowing you to get more precise animation timing which results in a smoother experience.

+6. Use debounce/throttle for functions that you run during the animations
+   * If you have to use scroll or resize events to control the animation, make sure to throttle or debounce them to increase performance.

+7. Be mindful of mobile
+   * If you're developing for mobile devices, remember that they have less power than desktop machines.
+   Make sure to test your animations on a variety of devices to ensure they perform well.

+8. Use web workers for complex calculations
+   * If there are complex calculations in your animations, move them to web workers if possible.
+   Web workers run on a separate thread, which means your calculations won't interrupt the user interface.

+9. Use tools to measure
+   * Lastly, use tools such as Chrome's DevTools Performance panel to measure the performance of your animations and find bottlenecks or performance issues.

 #### How do you implement lazy loading of large resources such as images or scripts to optimize page loading?
 How does this interact with asynchronous code?
 #### How do you use code quality assurance tools like ESLint?
 How do you define and adhere to code style in a project?
 #### How do you work with architecture and design patterns in JavaScript?
 What specific patterns do you use to structure your code and make it easier to extend?